 Even more illustrative are the graphs plotted for the stand-off distance R_0 as a function of radius and time (see Fig. 4).
 The function is symmetric for zero velocity of ISM.
 As the ambient velocity increases, the function becomes distorted with respect to the pericentre passage (see the plot constructed for several viable scenarios that we had considered).
 We explored how these different schemes influence the tangential velocity and mass surface density profiles (for further details, see Štofanová 2016).
 Let us note that the asymmetrical bow-shock shapes are well-known from Pulsar Wind Nebulae (PWN; e.g. Romani et al., 2010; Bykov et al., 2017), where the angle between the magnetic moment and the rotation axis stands as the most decisive parameter.
-In our case, in addition to orientation of the intrinsic magnetic field, it is the enormous speed of translational motion of the star with
+In our case, in addition to orientation of the intrinsic magnetic field, it is the enormous speed of translational motion of the star with respect to the inflow/outflow transition of the SMBH accretion flow which have the main

 Figure 3.
 The geometrical shape and orientation of bow-shock shells that are plotted along the orbit for the combined model of an outflow from the SMBH and an inflow onto the SMBH.
-Graphs vary by the velocity of the outflow V_0 , which was set to 100 km/s (left figure) and 2000 km/s (right figure).
-The parameter of the stellar wind V_w is fixed to 200 km/s.
+Graphs vary by the velocity of the outflow V_0 , which was set to $100 \, \text{km/s}$ (left figure) and $2000 \, \text{km/s}$ (right figure).
+The parameter of the stellar wind V_w is fixed to $200 \, \text{km/s}$.
 Light purple circle marks the area of Bondi radius (Štofanová, 2016).